-The femur is the only bone in the thigh.
-It is classed as a long bone, and is the longest bone in the body.
-The main function of the femur is to transmit forces from the tibia to the hip joint.
+The femur is the only bone in the thigh and the longest bone in the body.

 It acts as the site of origin and attachment of many muscles and ligaments, and can be divided into three areas; proximal, shaft and distal.